614 Bellevue Avenue, Newport, Rhode Island

 In 1961, it was reported that the 9-acre estate had been split between the Buchanans and Newport veterans Ottavio and Ena Prochet, but it would appear that the Buchanans later bought that land back as Beaulieu continues to sit on 9-acres.
 In the meantime, the Buchanans set about restoring what their daughter had called "a wreck" to its former glory, and sparing no expense they hired "the world's most expensive decorator," Valerian Rybar, who gave the interiors a look that is as elegant today as they were back then.
 Travelling to France, they bought replacement fireplaces and light fixtures, and also converted the original 2,000-square foot carriage house into a 3-bedroom guesthouse.

 The Buchanans, along with John and Noreen Drexel of Stonor Lodge, represented the new vanguard at Newport.
 In 1962, Spain's young heir to throne, Juan Carlos and his wife Princess Sophia, spent part of their honeymoon at Beaulieu, and the Buchanans also hosted various ambassadors so that it wasn't long before Newport began to sparkle once more.
 Beaulieu remained the beloved domain of Mrs Ruth Buchanan up until her death in 2019.
 It was sold the following year for $12.3 million, and remains a private home.

 You May Also Like...

-Be the first to connect to this house.
+There is 1 member connected to this house, are you?
 Connect to record your link to this house. or just to show you love it!
 Connect to Beaulieu →